 Life is rarely a straight line.

-As your experience grows and you seize opportunities as they arise, you may find that sideways promotions and moving between organisations has left you in a field of expertise completely different to what’s inked on your bachelor’s degree.
+As your experience grows and you seize new opportunities, you may find that sideways promotions and moving between organisations has left you in a field of expertise completely different to what’s inked on your bachelor’s degree.

 Luckily, many postgraduate courses recognise the learnings gained through industry experience and view this as an ideal starting point to launch your study in a related field or formalise your existing knowledge.